Journeyman: Origin

 The word journey comes from the French journée (day), which in turn comes from the Latin diurnus (pertaining to a day, daily).
 The title "journeyman" refers to the right to charge a fee for each day's work.
 A journeyman has completed an apprenticeship but is employed by another such as a master craftsman, but they would live apart and might have a family of their own.
 A journeyman could not employ others.
 In contrast, an apprentice would be bound to a master, usually for a fixed term of seven years, and lived with the master as a member of the household, receiving most or all compensation in the form of food, lodging, and training.

 In parts of Europe, as in Late Medieval Germany, spending time as a wandering journeyman (Wandergeselle), moving from one town to another to gain experience of different workshops, was an important part of the training of an aspirant master.
 Carpenters and other artisans in German-speaking countries have retained the tradition of wandering journeymen even today, but only a few still practice it.
 In France, wandering journeymen were known as compagnons.

 Modern era

-In modern voctional training systems, "journeyman" is primarily a distinction in certain skilled building trades which requires the completion of a supervised apprenticeship under a master of that craft or trade.
+In modern vocational training systems, "journeyman" is primarily a distinction in certain skilled building trades which requires the completion of a supervised apprenticeship under a master of that craft or trade.
 After fulfilling additional requirements (which vary widely), a journeyman may go on to become a master of their craft.